liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 collaboration and social scenarios is a must.
 Liferay's sites provide three membership types:

-- Open: Users can become members of the site at any time.
-Users can join sites from the *My Sites* portlet.
+- **Open:** Users can become members of the site at any time.
+Users can join sites from the *My Sites* application.

-- Restricted: Users can request site membership but site administrators must approve requests in order for users to become members.
-Requests can be made from the *My Sites* portlet.
+- **Restricted:** Users can request site membership but site administrators must approve requests in order for users to become members.
+Requests can be made from the *My Sites* application.

-- Private: Users are not allowed to join the site or request site membership.
-Private sites don't appear in the *My Sites* portlet.
+- **Private:** Users are not allowed to join the site or request site membership.
+Private sites don't appear in the *My Sites* application.
 Site administrators can still manually select users and assign them as site members.

 In addition to these memberships, when a site is associated with an organization, all the users of that organization are automatically considered